crazzfeng/sendcloud-docs/docs/Analysis/data.md

 ---
 # Aurora SendCloud Email Data

 Get comprehensive insights into your email performance with Aurora SendCloud's detailed tracking and analytics system.
-Monitor every aspect of your email campaigns from send to delivery with real-time status updates and performance metrics.Support full-link events: request, delivery, open, click, unsubscribe, invalid email, soft bounce, report, route.
+Monitor every aspect of your email campaigns from send to delivery with real-time status updates and performance metrics.
+Supports full-link events: request, delivery, open, click, unsubscribe, invalid email, soft bounce, report, and route.

 <br />